-Tracy Packiam Alloway University of Stirling

-Susan Elizabeth Gathercole and Hannah Kirkwood University of York
+Tracy Packiam Alloway University of Stirling Susan Elizabeth Gathercole and Hannah Kirkwood University of York

-Julian Elliott

-Durham University
+Julian Elliott Durham University

 This study explored the cognitive and behavioral profiles of children with working memory impairments.
-In an initial screening of 3,189 5-11-year-olds, 308 were identified as having very low working memory scores.
+In an initial screening of 3,189 five- to eleven-year-olds, 308 were identified as having very low working memory scores.
 Cognitive skills (IQ, vocabulary, reading, and math), classroom behavior, and self-esteem were assessed.
 The majority of the children struggled in the learning measures and verbal ability.
-They also obtained atypically high ratings of cognitive problems/inattentive symptoms, and were judged to have short attention spans, high levels of distractibility, problems in monitoring the quality of their work, and difficulties in generating new solutions to problems.
+They also obtained atypically high ratings of cognitive problems/inattentive symptoms and were judged to have short attention spans, high levels of distractibility, problems in monitoring the quality of their work, and difficulties in generating new solutions to problems.
 These data provide rich new information on the cognitive and behavioral profiles that characterize children with low working memory.

 Working memory is a multicomponent system providing temporary storage of information for brief periods of time that can be used to support ongoing cognitive activities (Baddeley, 1986; Baddeley & Hitch, 1974).
-The limited capacity of working memory varies widely between individuals and is closely associated with learning abilities during childhood (see Cowan & Alloway, in press; for a review).
-A large body of research has focused on working memory deficits in individuals with learning difficulties in reading (e.g., Gathercole, Alloway, Willis, & Adams, 2006a; Gathercole, Lamont, & Alloway, 2006b; Siegel & Ryan, 1989; Swanson, 2003), mathematics (Bull & Scerif, 2001; Geary, Hoard, Byrd-Craven, & DeSoto, 2004; Gersten, Jordan, & Flojo, 2005), language (e.g., Archibald & Gathercole, 2006b; Ellis Weismer et al., 2000; Montgomery, 2000), and attention (Barkley, 1997; Martinussen & Tannock, 2006).
+The limited capacity of working memory varies widely between individuals and is closely associated with learning abilities during childhood (see Cowan & Alloway, in press, for a review).
+A large body of research has focused on working memory deficits in individuals with learning difficulties in reading (e.g., Gathercole, Alloway, Willis, & Adams, 2006; Gathercole, Lamont, & Alloway, 2006; Siegel & Ryan, 1989; Swanson, 2003), mathematics (Bull & Scerif, 2001; Geary, Hoard, Byrd-Craven, & DeSoto, 2004; Gersten, Jordan, & Flojo, 2005), language (e.g., Archibald & Gathercole, 2006b; Ellis Weismer et al., 2000; Montgomery, 2000), and attention (Barkley, 1997; Martinussen & Tannock, 2006).
 In this research tradition, the area of learning difficulty (reading, language, etc.) represents the primary impairment by which the children are identified, and any working memory deficits are secondary, associated characteristics.
 As a result, little is known about the consequences of low working memory capacity per se, independent of other associated learning difficulties.
 In particular, it is not known either what proportion of children with low working memory capacities have significant learning difficulties of these different kinds or what their behavioral characteristics are.
 The purpose of the present study is to redress this situation by providing the first systematic large-scale examination of the cognitive and behavioral characteristics of school-aged children who have been identified solely on the basis of very low working memory scores.

 The dominant conceptualization of working memory is of a system comprising multiple components whose coordinated activity provides the capacity for the temporary storage and manipulation of information in a variety of domains.
 According to Baddeley's (2000) revision of the influential Baddeley and Hitch (1974) model, working memory consists of four limited capacity elements.
-The central executive is a domain-general component responsible for the control of attention and processing that is involved in a range of regulatory functions including the retrieval of information from long-term memory (Baddeley, Emslie, Kolodny, & Duncan, 1998).
-The temporary storage of information is mediated by two domain-specific stores: The phonological loop provides temporary storage of verbal material, and the visuo-spatial sketchpad specializes in the maintenance and manipulation of visual and spatial representations (see Baddeley & Logie, 1999; for a review).
-The fourth component, the episodic buffer, is responsible for binding information across informational domains and memory subsystems into integrated chunks (Baddeley, 2000).
-The episodic buffer is a relatively new component of the working memory model.
-As measurement tasks have yet to be standardized for children, this component was not considered in the present study (though see Alloway, Gathercole, Willis, & Adams, 2004; and Alloway & Gathercole, 2005, for the links between the episodic buffer and learning in children).
+The central executive is a domain-general component responsible for the control of attention and processing that is involved in a range of regulatory functions including the retrieval of information